 actiTIME upgrade procedure includes replacement of actiTIME installation files with the newer ones and update of the database structure.
 Follow the steps outlined in this instruction to make actiTIME work correctly with your old data.

 We have done our best to ensure that your data stays safe.
-However, it is strongly recommended that you make a backup of actiTIME files prior to upgrading actiTIME.
+However, it is strongly recommended that you:

 - Stop the Tomcat server.

 - Make sure Java 8 is installed.If not, upgrade it.
 You can check your current Java version by executing the command:

 - Make a backup copy of your actiTIME folder located at: <Tomcat directory>/webapps/actitime/.